[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "I'm sorry, Noad S-V - "

 "Console yourself, Miril, that you are not in my place," the ruler amiably replied, turning on the charm.
 "You do not have to assess rumour with insufficient data, along the hard road to renl.
-I will merely say, that I have sniffed an opportunity.
-I see a way to do what has never been done before."
+I have not had a moment's rest since I sniffed an opportunity, a way to do what has never been done before."

 "I... am full of wonder, Noad S-V."

 "I can see that's so.
+Wonder and confusion!
+Understandable, in these early days of the crisis.
 In my job, one must train habits; create rituals.
-Consider for example the fifty-strong groups of Unbeliever-corpuscles whom I am injecting into the body politic... you're looking more confused than ever, sponndar Miril.
-But tell me, what's your current view of the content of their Unbelief?"
+Consider for example the fifty-strong groups of Unbeliever-corpuscles whom I am injecting into the body politic... you're looking more confused than ever, sponndar Miril!
+Tell me, what's your current view of the content of their Unbelief?"

 "My view..."
-Miril took a deep breath. "...Is that one line they could be taking is, the 'simulators' of the Hafnium Era would have been better described as 'inspirers'."
+Miril took a deep breath.
+"They may be taking the line, that the 'simulators' of the Hafnium Era would have been better described as 'inspirers'."

-Thus encouraged, Miril went on: "Either that - or the total opposite, that the things actually did work precisely as they claimed, which would mean that we ought to disbelieve in Varramb's renunciation."
+Thus encouraged, Miril continued: "Either that - or the total opposite, that the things actually did work precisely as they claimed.
+That would mean that we ought to disbelieve in Varramb's renunciation."

 Miril had to suppress a panicky laugh.
-The strange appetence of these words told her one definite thing: that she was being given an opportunity.
-Unable to resist the chance for real communication with her idol, she ventured to confess her own private truth.
+The strange appetence of these words told her that she was being given an opportunity for real communication with her idol.

-"It's like balancing on a globe," she heard herself take the plunge.
-"I totter and sway on the top of an idea that curves away on all sides.
-I try to hold my place, but the more I strive to keep upright, the more my weight slides.
-I can only maintain my equilibrium by dancing as I let the globe roll under my boots.
-That way, unbalanced one moment, I can re-balance the next, on a different part... or else jump to an adjacent globe and start again..."
+"It's like balancing on a globe," she heard herself take the plunge; "I totter and sway on the top of an idea that curves away on all sides; I try to hold my place, but the more I strive to keep upright, the more my weight slides.
+I can only dance to keep my equilibrium as the globe rolls under my boots.
+Unbalanced one moment, I must re-balance the next on a different part... or else jump to an adjacent globe and start again..."

-The point was: biscuits aren't slippery.
-Another relevance: biscuits can be satisfying.
+The point: biscuits aren't slippery.
+And biscuits can be satisfying.
 Miril nodded.

 "You're not saying anything, Miril.
 Are you happy, then?"

-"I think so, Noad S-V," breathed the girl.
+"I think so," breathed the girl.
 "Yes, it seems I am happy."

 "You know I'm suggesting...
 Simulation."